-No trustee received any remuneration from WWF-UK during the year (2021: nil).
-During the year £22 was reimbursed to one trustee solely for travel costs incurred in attending and participating in meetings (2021: nil).
+No trustee received any remuneration from WWF-UK during the year (2022: nil).
+During the year £16,067 was reimbursed or paid on behalf of 10 trustees for travel, accommodation and subsistence costs incurred in attending meetings and for overseas travel to WWF projects (2022: £22 for one trustee).

-During the year the charity paid £5,176 (2021: £3,418) in respect of trustees' indemnity insurance on behalf of the trustees.
+During the year the charity paid £10,003 (2022: £5,176) in respect of trustees' indemnity insurance on behalf of the trustees.
 No other costs were borne on behalf of any trustee.